mark-watson/haskell_book/manuscript/brave_search.md

       - It uses a `case` expression to handle the two possible outcomes of the `getSearchSuggestions` call:

         - `Left err`:
-           - If there was an error (e.g., network issue, HTTP error, JSON parsing error), it prints the error message prefixed with "Error: ".
+           - If there was an error (e.g., network issue, HTTP error, JSON parsing error), it prints the error message prefixed with "Error:".

         - `Right suggestions`:
            - If the call was successful and returned a list of search suggestions: